Spiraea japonica

 This plant is problematic and alternatives should be considered.

-Insects, Diseases, and Other Plant Problems: Weedy and invasive, consider planting native alternatives found in the left-hand column.
-It is listed as invasive in VA, GA, SC TN, KY and others including the Great Smoky Mountains of NC and TN.
-The NC Invasive Plant Council lists it as invasive.
-Unlike some other species of Spiraea (Spiraea cantoniersis), this plant may be damaged by deer.
+Insects, Diseases and Other Plant Problems: It is listed as invasive in Virginia, Georgia, South Carolina, Tennessee, Kentucky and others including the Great Smoky Mountains of North Carolina and Tennessee.
+It is classified as an invasive species by the NC Invasive Plant Council.
+Consider planting native alternatives found in the left-hand column.
 Spiraeas are susceptible to many of the diseases and insects that attack other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.